ireina7/algoroutine/README.md

 Using `go!` macro just as Haskell's do notation while we use algebraic effects instead of monads to avoid monad's composition issue.
-Only zero-shot algebraic effect based on coroutine is supported.
+Only *one-shot (linear) algebraic effect* based on coroutine is supported.
 Therefore we need nightly compiler to transform code.

 ## Main macros and combinators